INNO-VISSION/NPTEL-ANSWERS-2025-JAN-APR-/PROGRAMMING IN JAVA/week 01/week01.md

-# Week 1 Assignment 1 - Programming in Java
+# Week 1 Assignment - Programming in Java

-Welcome to the Week 1 Assignment for the *Programming in Java* course.
-This course introduces you to Java programming, covering the basics such as object-oriented programming principles, Java syntax, and key tools like the Java compiler and interpreter.
-Below are the questions, options, and answers.
-Let’s dive in!
----
 ## Questions and Answers

 **1. Which of the following is true?**